cjtinant/FFA_regional-skew/README.md

 hydrologically dynamic system with moderate infiltration and runoff, and variable soil texture.

-Level III and IV ecoregions in the Mixed-Grass Prairie macrozone include U.S portions of Level II ecoregions: the West Central Semi-Arid Prairies (9.3), central portions of the South Central Semiarid Prairies (9.4), and uplands portions of the Tamaulipas-Texas Semi-Arid Plain (9.6).
+Level III and IV Ecoregions in the Mixed-Grass Prairie macrozone include U.S portions of Level II Ecoregions: the West Central Semi-Arid Prairies (9.3), central portions of the South Central Semiarid Prairies (9.4), and uplands portions of the Tamaulipas-Texas Semi-Arid Plain (9.6).